 In fact, I came to find out, it looks like many grown-ups are creating their own post-career Gap Years – and then some.
 A recent Merrill Lynch/Age Wave survey¹ found that 52% of retirees surveyed take a break from working when they retire to “relax, recharge and retool” before re-engaging with various pursuits.

 The good news for them is, a Career Builder survey² discovered that over half of employers in the U.S. hired “mature” workers in 2014, which is up from the previous year.

 What’s striking, however, is that the Merrill Lynch/Age Wave survey found that the average break between working and re-engaging in post-retirement activities was 2½ years.

 That means Gap Years – plural – which may or may not be such a great idea.
 The survey sounded a note of caution that taking a 2½ year sabbatical may make re-entry more difficult if work is part of your future plans.
 So maybe a Gap Year – or so – would be just right.

-What would you do – or what have you done – with a Grown Up Gap Year?
+What would you do with a Grown-Up Gap Year?

 Joe Casey is a former senior HR executive who’s pivoted to a second career as a retirement coach.